 - CCS results from an injury or lesion to the lateral corticospinal tracts (CST) or anterior horn gray matter

-- Lateral CST is responsible for pain and temperature sensation explaining sensory deficits below the lesion level
+- Lateral spinothalamic tract is responsible for pain and temperature sensation explaining sensory deficits below the lesion level

 - Hand and forearm musculature are also primarily located in the lateral CST; this accounts for the classic clinical presentation of weakness arms > legs